The ambulance rushing to the aid of the injured

-- The Widget Series Zombie Versus Ambulance kind of zig-zags this trope, as you do use the ambulance to run down zombies, but you can also rescue people who haven't quite passed over into un-death.
+- The Widget Series Zombies Vs The Ambulance kind of zig-zags this trope, as you do use the ambulance to run down zombies, but you can also rescue people who haven't quite passed over into un-death.

-- In the Grand Theft Auto series, the ambulance has a tendency to run you over if you stand too close to a wounded pedestrian.
+- The ambulance has a tendency to run you over if you stand too close to a wounded pedestrian.
 The first couple of times this happens you chalk it up to coincidence, but eventually you get the feeling it's driven by Laser-Guided Karma.
 Of course, none of this is a patch on the carnage that can result if you're behind the ambulance's wheel yourself..

 - In the side missions where you use the ambulance to do emergency runs picking people up and taking them to the hospital, only the patient actually matters.
 You can kill as many other people as you'd like along the way with no consequences beyond the potential inconvenience of trying to pick up patients with a wanted level.

 - A variant occurs in The Incredible Hulk: Ultimate Destruction: there are side-missions where you must pick up an ambulance, and rush the wounded occupant to a hospital.
 You do this by sprinting across the city, through busy traffic and pedestrians, likely causing more loss of life than you actually saved.

 - This clip from DayZ shows that just because there's a red cross on the side doesn't mean its coming to heal you...